OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

-Since the complete configuration is in configuration files, you can make it part of the VCS repository of your project and deploy it to your testing, staging and productive systems and deploy through the command line as described below in the section :ref:`deploy module configurations<apply_configuration_configured_modules-20190829>`.
+Since the complete configuration is in configuration files, you can make it part of the VCS repository of your project and deploy it to your testing, staging and productive systems and deploy through the command line as described in the :doc:`Module configuration deployment <modules_configuration_deployment>` section.

 Project configuration files are located in project directory `var/configuration/shops/<shop-id>/`, where "<shop-id>" represents sub-shop ID.
 In case you don't use sub-shop functionality, it will always be only one directory.